crmaykish/mackerel-68k/docs/compiling-bootloader.md

-# Compiling The Bootloader and Bare Metal Programs
+# Compiling The Bootloader and GAL Logic

 This document describes building the bootloader and other bare metal programs from source.
 This process requires a Linux PC, preferably Debian or Ubuntu or one of its derivatives.
 This will also work in a virtual machine and should work in WSL, but I have not verified this.